Who Are We?

 ASVC members are mostly individuals and families who have children with autism of all ages.
 Our membership also includes service providers, agency staff, educators and teachers, and professionals who are interested in furthering the mission of ASVC.
 Our membership is open to any individual, family, or community member.
 Our board and the people who invest their time in ASVC are all volunteers.

-Dedicated Board of Volunteer Directors
+Our Dedicated Volunteer Board of Directors

 - Grant LaVigna, LMFT – Licensed family therapist with New Beginnings Counseling Center